andrewromanenco/andrewromanenco.github.io/_posts/2014-12-20-reload-java-class.markdown

 One more very important detail: what does it mean that a class is already loaded?
 To answer this question it makes sense to notice that an identification of a class at runtime is a combination of its class name and a classloader.
 So a class can be loaded by more than one classloader and (obviously) a class loader can load more than one class.
 To make sure all these combinations work at runtime, every time you access a class the jvm check if classes are compatible by checking both the class name and the classloader.

 Theory says: a classloader L who created a class C is it's defining loader.
-If L creates C directly or by delegating to its parent L is initiating loader for C. And jvm tracks combinations of classes and initiating loaders to define "same class".
-And, of course, this makes it possible to load the same class twice, but with different initiating classloader.
+If L creates C directly or by delegating to its parent L is initiating loader for C. And jvm tracks combinations of class names and defining loaders to make "same class".
+And, of course, this makes it possible to load the same class twice, but with different defining classloader.

  It's interesting that developers definition for "same class" is different from jvm's one.
 For a developer same classes are (usually) those who have same name and same interface, but different behaviour or implementation.